Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: analyzing stored knowledge to surface recurring themes and unnamed principles.
-It uniquely distinguishes this from sibling tools like search_for_creation or synthesise by focusing on pattern discovery rather than search or generation.
+The description clearly states the tool's action: analyzing stored knowledge to surface recurring themes.
+It uses specific verbs ('analyse', 'surface') and identifies the resource ('stored knowledge').
+It distinguishes itself from sibling tools by focusing on pattern discovery rather than document retrieval or editing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.